dbmi-pitt/EDRN-to-REDCap/README.md

 Translate EDRN calculated fields into REDCap calculated fields.
 (See list of calc fields.xlsx).<br>
 Refine export script to reduce number of duplicates.<br>
-Create events in REDCap for different stages of data entry.<br>
+Create events in REDCap for different stages of data entry, turning the project into a longitudinal study.<br>